Room: CBY A115

 Work E-mail: gdoudak@uOttawa.ca

-Dr. Ghasan Doudak, Ph.D, P.Eng. is an Associate Professor of structural engineering at the University of Ottawa.
+Dr. Ghasan Doudak, Ph.D, P.Eng. is a Professor of structural engineering at the University of Ottawa.
 His area of expertise includes multi-scale understanding of how complete structural systems function, encompassing issues like how complete buildings respond to effects of wind storms, ground shaking during earthquakes, or other actions like impacts and blasts.
 He is a member of the National Building Code Standing Committee on Structural Design, CSA O86 Technical Committee on Engineering Design in Wood, CSA s850 Technical Committee on Blast Resistant Buildings, and board member and treasurer of Canadian Association for Earthquake Engineering (CAEE).

 Dr. Doudak's research contribution, through collaboration with Canadian as well as international researchers, is in establishing solutions to meet specific performance requirements for mid-rise wood and hybrid buildings.
 Dr. Doudak has established strong affiliations to complementary research groups at national and international levels.
 National collaborations include projects with researchers from the University of New Brunswick, Concordia, and McGill.
 International collaborations include projects with the Technical University of Denmark and National Research Council of Italy (IVALSA).